Surviving Shipwrecks and Enduring Captivity: A Family Legacy

 However, after about ten years, Richard is back.

-Obviously, we must take the bad with the good in our family history.
+We must take the bad with the good in our family history.

 Back to my direct line.
 Hugh (2) and Emma had Simon.
 He was lord of Cowton in Craven, England, and married a daughter of John, Lord of Methley.
 I do not know much about Simon either.
 More research needs to be done.